starwingc/peptoid_24summer/README.md

 sequences.csv: NMR Solution peptoids sequence

-smile.csv: NMR Solution peptoids SMILE (needs to check, since it looks like some of the sequences don't have according SMILE in data bank, but most should have)
+smiles.csv: NMR Solution peptoids SMILE (needs to check, since it looks like some of the sequences don't have according SMILE in data bank, but most should have)

+clean_smiles.csv: remove the *, for generating the structure